 The University of Texas at Dallas provides paid annual leave to eligible employees in accordance with state law.

 This benefit is available to employees appointed to work at least twenty (20) hours per week for a period of at least four and one-half (4 1/2) months.
-The benefit is not available to faculty members appointed for less than 12 months, nor is it available to students employed in positions that require student status as a condition of employment.
+The benefit is not available to faculty members, nor is it available to students employed in positions that require student status as a condition of employment.

 Accrual and Credit